Neapolitan Mastiff

 Are Neapolitan Mastiffs good with children?

-They are generally very patient and protective of children in their own family, but supervision is always required due to their massive size.
+They are generally very protective and gentle with their own family, but due to their size, supervision is always required.

 Do they require a lot of exercise?